 The regeneration delay is usually within two years where planting is prescribed and five years where the stand is expected to reforest naturally.
 Ensuring that harvested stands meet the prescribed regeneration delay is an indication that the harvested area has maintained the ability to recover from a disturbance and thereby maintaining its resiliency and productive capacity.
 Delays in the replacement of harvested species negatively impact future growth and harvest levels

-1.45 years for conifer (arithmetic average between 2006 and 2010)
+The average age of NSR on TFL 48 at the end of 2013 is 0.9 years for conifer (arithmetic average between 2006 and 2014).